 - In your WordPress admin area, go to FooEvents > Ticket Themes

-- Click the Choose File button and find the FooEvents Ticket Theme that you downloaded onto your computer
+- Click the Upload Ticket Theme button, then Choose File/Browse button and find the FooEvents Ticket Theme that you downloaded onto your computer

 - If you would like to see what the ticket theme looks like in an email, click on the preview image of the theme and enter an email address before clicking the Send Ticket Preview button